ALBUM | DIY PROJECTS | GEAR | MOTR | PODCAST | VIDEO ART | VISUAL ART | PHILOSOPHY

 Note: There is some conflicting information about the standard measurements.
 I can confirm these measurements are accurate for this project.

-(where the modules go)
+INSIDE BOX DIMENSIONS (where the modules go)

 24” inches width